 BioCryst, to date, has generated no revenue from product sales and has incurred losses since its inception.
-As of June 30, 1997, the Company's accumulated deficit was approximately \$38.8 million.
+As of March 31, 1998, the Company's accumulated deficit was approximately \$51.4 million.
 Losses have resulted principally from costs incurred in research activities aimed at discovering, designing and developing the Company's pharmaceutical product candidates and from general and administrative costs.
 These costs have exceeded the Company's revenues, which to date have been generated primarily from collaborative arrangements, licenses, research grants and from interest income.
-The Company expects to incur significant additional operating losses over the next several years and expects such losses to increase as the Company's research and development and clinical trial efforts expand.
-The Company's ability to achieve profitability depends upon its ability to develop drugs and to obtain regulatory approval for its products, to enter into agreements for product development, manufacturing and commercialization, and to develop the capacity to manufacture, market and sell its products.
+The Company expects to incur significant additional operating losses over the next several years and expects such losses to increase as the Company's research and development and clinical trial efforts continue.
+The Company's ability to achieve profitability depends upon its ability to develop drugs and to obtain regulatory approval for its products that may be developed, to enter into agreements for product development, manufacturing and commercialization, and to develop the capacity to manufacture, market and sell its products.
 There can be no assurance that the Company will ever achieve significant revenues or profitable operations.

-ADDITIONAL FINANCING REQUIREMENTS; UNCERTAINTY OF ADDITIONAL FUNDING

-The Company has incurred negative cash flows from operations in each year since its inception.
-The Company expects that the funding requirements for its operating activities will increase substantially in the future due to expanded research and development activities (including preclinical studies and clinical trials), the development of manufacturing capabilities and the development of marketing and distribution capabilities.
+ADDITIONAL FINANCING REQUIREMENTS; UNCERTAINTY OF ADDITIONAL FUNDING continued research and development activities (including preclinical studies and clinical trials), the development of manufacturing capabilities and the development of marketing and distribution capabilities.
 The Company anticipates that its capital resources are adequate to satisfy its capital requirements at least through 1998.
 However, this is a forward-looking statement, and no assurance can be given that there will be no change that would consume available resources significantly before such time.
 The Company's future capital requirements will depend on many factors, including continued scientific progress in its research, drug discovery and development programs, the magnitude of these programs, progress with preclinical studies and clinical trials, prosecuting and enforcing patent claims, competing technological and market developments, changes in existing collaborative research or development relationships, the ability of the Company to establish additional collaborative relationships, and the cost of manufacturing scale-up and effective marketing activities and arrangements.
 The Company anticipates, based on its current business plan, that it will be necessary to raise additional funds in 1999 or earlier.
 Additional funds, if any, may possibly be raised through financing arrangements or collaborative relationships and/or the issuance of preferred or common stock or convertible securities, on terms and prices significantly more favorable than those of the currently outstanding Common Stock, which could have the effect of diluting or adversely affecting the holdings or rights of existing stockholders of the Company.
 In addition, collaborative arrangements may require the Company to transfer certain material rights to such corporate partners.
 If adequate funds are not available, the Company will be required to delay, scale back or eliminate one or more of its research, drug discovery or development programs or attempt to obtain funds through arrangements with collaborative partners or others that may require the Company to relinquish some or all of its rights to certain of its intellectual property, product candidates or products.
 No assurance can be given that additional financing will be available to the Company on acceptable terms, if at all.